wp-plugins/mailchimp-subscribe-sm/readme.txt

 * Beautiful Premium templates + Free Templates.
 * Visual Template Editor.
-* Forms are supported with mailchimp.
+* Mailchimp Forms Supported.
+* Shortcode Supported.
 * Form data can also be saved in database.
 * Download form data in form of .csv file.
 * No coding skills required.